-Prerequisite: Passing Cyber Security 1 and 2 with a "C" or better

-This course builds on the skills and knowledge acquired in cyber security 2.
-Cyber security 3 prepares students for post-secondary information technology majors and for careers in network administration and support services with a focus on cyber security.
+Prerequisite: Passing Cyber Security 1 and 2 with a "C" or better majors and for careers in network administration and support services with a focus on cyber security.
 The course includes online educational/technical modules that provide hands-on knowledge, critical thinking, skills development in hardware, operating systems, networking, coding and security infrustructures.